shanthiacharya/GTFS-OfflineApp/README.md

 This is a responsive web application to view the BART schedule.
 Works for both desktop and mobile.
-Uses GTFS data
+Uses GTFS data.
-Users can select a departure and arrival train station, and see a list of trains Works offline when network connectivity doesn't exists using Serviceworker
+Users can select a departure and arrival train station, and see a list of trains.
+Works offline when network connectivity doesn't exists using Serviceworker.

 Grunt file to automate the front end workflow Installation